 Closers are supposed to be anticlimaxes, but "A Few Words..." go on to paint the darkness of our times like it's the rationale.
 “I used to wanna get the chance to show the world I'm smart (Ha ha ha ha),” it goes.
 “Isn't that dumb?
 I should've focused mostly on the heart / 'Cause I seen smarter people trample life like it's an art, / So bein' smart ain't what it used to be, that's fuckin' dark. / You ever notice that the worst of us have all the chips? / It really kinda takes the sheen off people gettin' rich.”
 As an iteration of "Pulling the Pin"'s proposal, the track promises: “When they got you feeling like a fox running from another pack of dogs, / Put the pistol and the fist up in the air, we are there, swear to God.”
 It and the album finishes with “. . . when the chips are down / I really don't think you wanna bet against / Yankee and the Brave,” Yankee referring to New Yorker El and Brave referring to Atlantan KM, singing that last verse with a cadence mocking white country music's.

 Is the era of playing the victim over?
-Are those times when a fist is all you have against a racist with a gun on its way out?
+Are those types of times, when a fist is all you have against a racist with a gun, on its way out?
 Why else is this endgame reality being seemingly pushed on the CD cover over a socialist-pink square, looking like a declaration of what ought to be declared now?
 Yes, that declaration.
 Unless people stop helping “to fuel the death machine that down the line will kill you too” now.